gaehlerm/SoftwareEngineering/README.md

 What all programming languages have in common are the import or include statements at the beginning of the files.
 Even with the build tools of C++ you still need those.
 They might bother you but at times they are quite handy.
 They are an indicator for some very bad patterns in your code.

+## The dependency graph

-If you draw a plot with all the files as circles and how they import each other as arrows you get a directed acyclic graph.
-The trunk of this graph is the main function, the highest level of abstraction.
+If you draw a plot with all the files as circles and how they import each other as arrows you should get a directed acyclic graph.
+The trunk of this graph is the file containing the main function, the highest level of abstraction.
 As you go up in the graph, the level of abstraction becomes lower.

 Now the first thing to look out for in this abstraction graph are two arrows pointing in opposite directions.
 This means that two files import each other.
 Depending on the language this may cause anything from normal behavior, undefined behavior, or errors.
 But even if it works, it is very bad design.
-Apparently, there is no clear distinction between the levels of abstraction.
+If you have mutual dependencies, there is no clear distinction between the levels of abstraction.
 It’s just a mess.

 The simplest solution is fusing these files.
 However, this is only a superficial fix.
 You really have to find out the relationships between the function and classes in the files.
 Maybe you can reorder them, maybe you have to rewrite the corresponding code from scratch.

+## Breaking up dependencies

 Circular imports are not common as they are easy to spot and experienced programmers don’t have such issues anyway.
+With good coding habits, circular dependencies won't show up.
 The much more common problem are too many dependencies.
 This makes the code become very sticky.
 It is very hard to give some numbers to quantify the problem, as it depends on a lot of factors.
 Breaking up a file is usually a good thing to do, but at the same time it increases the number of dependencies.
-As a rule of thumb, breaking a file into two is a good thing if the number of dependencies increases only a little and it should be reconsidered if it almost doubles.
+This is inevitable.
+As a rule of thumb, breaking a file into two is a good thing if the number of dependencies because of this file increases only a little and it should be reconsidered if the number of dependencies almost doubles.
 The later means that most code needs all of the code from this file, so it makes sense to have it all bundled together.

 How you break up a file is the even harder question.
 Sometimes you can easily bunch the code into groups, other times it is very hard to tell what belongs together.
-You can certainly split some of the code into a new file if you refactored a class into two classes.
+You can certainly split some of the code into a new file if you broke up a class into two classes.

 The most important step towards lower dependencies is working on your code and maybe also the whole structure of it.
 Having database access spread all over the code is usually a very bad sign.
 The logic of your code should be concentrated at a few spots.
 Make all the database requests at once, as far as possible, and store the results in a data class.
 Afterwards you can pass around this data object and there is no need to think about the database anymore.
-And just like that you get rid of many dependencies by improving your code.
+And just like that you got rid of many dependencies by improving your code.

 The hardest part is reducing the dependencies by improving the general structure of the code.
 Good code has simple logic, which in turn has few dependencies.
-This, however is quite tricky and even if I could, explaining here would be barely possible.
+This, however is quite tricky to achieve and even if I could, explaining it here would be barely possible.

-Summary: Write your code to have few dependencies.
-This is generally a good sign.
-You may never have circular dependencies.

 ## Circular dependencies

-Circular dependencies are easily created.
-But with the right technique, one can get rid of them again.
-In some cases, one has to merge both classes into one.
-But this should be the exception as it’s more of a hack than a proper solution.

 Usually, circular dependencies occur as two classes exchange data between each other.
 Class A needs data from class B which needs some data from class A in return.
 You should be able to tell whether class A or class B corresponds to the higher level of abstraction.
 Let’s assume class A is the higher-level class calling class B at some point.
 Now class B should never ever have to call class A. B is low level and knows nothing of the high-level class A. This leads to only one solution: class A has to call class B exactly once and hand over all the data class B needs to return the final result.